Frank E. Vandiver: Early years

-Vandiver was born in Texas.
-He joined the United States Army Air Corps during World War II and served as a historian.
-Despite not having a high school diploma, following the war, Vandiver entered the University of Texas at Austin to study humanities and American studies.
+Vandiver was born on December 9, 1925, in Austin, Texas, to Harry Shultz and Maude Folmsbee (née Everson) Vandiver.
+He attended the public schools but was eventually pulled out by his parents, in favor of private tutoring.
+He joined the United States Army Air Forces during World War II and served as a historian.

+Despite not having a high school diploma, following the war Vandiver was admitted to a graduate program at the University of Texas at Austin to study humanities and American studies through passing qualifying examinations.
 He was awarded a Rockefeller Fellowship for his studies.

-Vandiver received his Master of Arts degree from the University of Texas in 1949 and was awarded a PhD from Tulane University in 1951.
+Vandiver received his Master of Arts degree from the University of Texas in 1949 and was awarded a Doctor of Philosophy degree from Tulane University in 1951.
+In 1963 he received an M.A. degree by decree from University of Oxford.

 Teaching

-After graduation, Vandiver accepted a teaching position as Washington University in St. Louis, but left within a few years to teach at Rice University in Houston, Texas, becoming a full professor in 1958.
-Over the next two decades, Vandiver was promoted to department chair, master of Brown College, provost, and vice president, serving as the acting president in 1969-1970.
-In 1963-1964 he served as Harold Vyvyan Harmsworth Professor of American History at Oxford University.
+After graduation, Vandiver accepted a teaching position in the Arts and Sciences at Washington University in St. Louis, but left within a few years to teach at Rice University, becoming a full professor in 1958.
+He taught during the summer sessions at Louisiana State University from 1953 to 1957.
+Over the next two decades at Rice, Vandiver was promoted to department chair, master of Brown College, provost, and vice president, serving as the acting president in 1969-1970.
+In 1963-1964 he served as Harold Vyvyan Harmsworth Professor of American History at University of Oxford.
 In 1969 during his tenure as acting president, Houston Independent School District awarded Vandiver his only missing degree - a high school diploma.
-In 1979 Vandiver left Rice to become the president of what is now the University of North Texas.
+In 1979 Vandiver left Rice to become the president of North Texas State University, now known as the University of North Texas.
+He was the first chancellor of North Texas State University and the Texas College of Osteopathic Medicine in addition to his duties as president.

 Texas A&M University

 In 1981 Vandiver became president of Texas A&M University.
-During his tenure, Vandiver was a driving force behind the adoption of a law creating space-grant colleges in the United States.
+During his tenure, Vandiver was a driving force behind the adoption of a law creating the National Space Grant College and Fellowship Program.
 Colleges given this designation would gain federal funds to research space-related technologies.
 Vandiver believed that Texas A&M was well-positioned to become one of the first of these institutions and remarked that such a designation would "elevate Texas A&M from being an excellent institution for space-related studies to being a great one".

 Vandiver resigned as president of A&M in 1988, citing a desire to spend more time on research and writing.
-Rather than leave the university, he established the Mosher Defense Studies Institute, a national defense think tank.
+Rather than leave the university, he established the Mosher Institute for Defense Studies, a national defense think tank, in 1988.
+The institute was closed in 1993.
 He was also named a distinguished professor in the history department.